rohdimp24/EVA8/session2_5/README.md

 The MNIST data will be automatically downloaded if it is present in the notebook/data directory The code snippets have been copied from the pytorch MNIST class.
 This helped in understanding the internals of pytorch datasets as well.
-We have augmented the MNIST class with the additional requirement of random number for this problem.
+I have augmented the MNIST class with the additional requirement of random number for this problem.
 The random number is being generated using the python function

 ```randint(0,10)```